-Employees shall not engage in prohibited harassment, including sexual harassment of other employees or students.
+Employees shall not engage in prohibited harassment, including sexual harassment of other employees, unpaid interns, student teachers or students.
 While acting in the course of their employment, employees shall not engage in prohibited harassment of other persons, including board members, vendors, contractors, volunteers, or parents.
 A substantiated charge of harassment will result in disciplinary action.